 Acrylic Globe Floor Lamp

-Materials: Chromed metal (iron) base.
+Materials: Chromed metal (iron) round base.
 Round metal lid on the bottom.
 Some metal and brass parts inside the base.
-Half round white acrylic shell.
+Half round white acrylic lampshade.
 Some metal parts.
 Pressed aluminium reflector.
 3 Bakelite sockets.

 Height: 37 cm / 14.56”